uktrade/data-workspace-frontend/docs/deployment/aws.md

 Before deploying the environment, it must be initialised.

-1. Change to the new folder for the environment
+1. Change to the new folder for the environment.

     ```bash
     cd ../data-workspace-environments/production